bcantarel/rnaseq/docs/index.md

     SampleID
         This ID should match the name in the fastq file ie S0001.R1.fastq.gz the sample ID is S0001
-        Note: SampleID shouldn't start with numbers ie 10C should be changed to S10C SampleName
+        Notes: SampleID shouldn't start with numbers ie 10C should be changed to S10C SampleID should contain only alphanumeric characters ie the '_', '.', and '-' characters should be removed from "treated_sample.1-1"
+    SampleName
         This ID can be the identifier of the researcher or clinician SubjectID